muhammadazmeerahmad/dolfer-keylogger/README.md

 ## Overview

 This project is a **Python-based keylogger** designed for educational purposes.
 It records keystrokes, saves the data in a local file, and sends periodic keylog reports via email.
+THIS IS ALSO TOTALLY UNDETECTABLE AS OF 24/4/2025 UPDATE BY MICROSOFT DEFENDER

 ### Features:
 - **Keystroke Logging**: Captures keystrokes and saves them in `keylog.txt`.